 Why are colon and rectal cancers on the rise in young adults?

-Researchers are still trying to determine the reason for the trend, according to Marios Giannakis, MD, PhD, an oncologist at the Center for Gastrointestinal Oncology at Dana-Farber/Brigham and Women’s Cancer Center.
+Researchers are still trying to determine the reason for the trend, according to Marios Giannakis, MD, PhD, an oncologist at the Center for Gastrointestinal Oncology at Dana-Farber Brigham Cancer Center.

 The development is not believed to be a result of a change in our inherited DNA, as the human genome does not evolve that quickly.
 Researchers are exploring many other possibilities, including a potential link to changes in our lifestyle habits, obesity, the microbiome, or new environmental exposures — the chemicals and compounds we come into contact with on a daily basis.